 A Grand Theft Defense Attorney in Glendale Is Committed to Securing a Better Outcome for Your Case

-A sentence for grand theft can range from a class 6 felony all the way up to a class 2 felony, according to ARS § 13-802.
+A sentence for grand theft can range from a class 6 felony to a class 2 felony, according to ARS § 13-802.
 The value of the stolen property dictates its classification and can range anywhere from $1,000 to $25,000 and above.
 To avoid the maximum sentence in your case, it is in your best interest to entrust your case to a highly experienced lawyer.

 When strategizing for your case, your lawyer will take into consideration a variety of factors ranging from different types of defenses to aggravating and mitigating factors.
 Each element may have a different impact on your case, and some may be more effective than others.
 Your lawyer will select the ones that have the greatest impact on undermining the prosecution’s case and persuading the judge in your favor.